Sahilamin219/Django_Project/README.md

 # Django_Project

 Technologies : Frontend -HTML,CSS   Backend  - Django-bootstrap3, Djanago-Cripsy form

-Its just a blogging website created by me as a project to practice Django.It was made using Python 3.6 + Django and database is SQLite.
+Its just a blogging website (responsive web app ) created by me as a project to practice Django.It was made using Python 3.6 + Django and database is SQLite.
 Bootstrap was used for styling.

 Helper Tools
 Django Admin